Lessons from the Trenches on Reproducible Evaluation of Language Models: Introduction

 \section{Introduction}

-Evaluation on shared benchmark tasks is a crucial tool used to track and communicate progress in the machine learning and language modeling communities \citep{ruder2021benchmarking}.
-Benchmarks are used to track progress toward shared community goals and to demonstrate the improvements of newly proposed methods over prior baselines.
-Evaluation practices thus play a crucial role in the direction of the field: inconsistencies or biases in evaluation practices can lead to skewed performance comparisons, which may influence the direction of future research and the adoption of new methods by the community \citep{dehghani2021benchmark} or lead to adverse effects from deploying suboptimal or harmful models \citep{bender-friedman-2018-data} on tasks for which they are ill-suited \citep{Raji_2022}.
+Efforts to progress the study of LMs and machine learning hinge upon the communication of evaluation results presented to support new ideas and conclusions.
+Improper evaluation practices can lead to skewed performance comparisons \citep{card2020little} which may influence the direction of future research and the adoption of new methods by the community \citep{dehghani2021benchmark}, or lead to adverse effects from deploying suboptimal or harmful models \citep{bender-friedman-2018-data} on tasks for which they are ill-suited \citep{Raji_2022}.
+However, evaluation in LMs is fraught with difficulties, both due to problems inherent in benchmarking across fields and due to specific complications or challenges introduced by LMs.
+As the study of LMs and their typical uses have rapidly shifted over the past years, evaluation practices have been left by the wayside, resulting in an evaluation landscape that is quickly changing, with accepted common practices either obscurely or not at all formally documented, and a fractured ecosystem.

-Unfortunately, transparent and reproducible evaluation of large language models is very challenging.
-In our research we have frequently struggled to reproduce the results reported in various papers as well as carry out new evaluations ourselves.
-To address this problem we built the Language Model Evaluation Harness \citep{eval-harness}, a flexible evaluation library that serves as \textbf{research infrastructure for evaluation}.
-Our goal with \evalharness~is to enable researchers to run any benchmark on any model as easily as possible, while also making it easy for creators of new model inference libraries or evaluation benchmarks to connect their work to the broader ecosystem.

-Over the past three years, the design of~\evalharness~has evolved as the needs of the open source community and our understanding of best practices for language model evaluation have evolved.
-In this paper we detail lessons learned that have been especially beneficial to obtaining useful and rigorous findings.
-We highlight several commonly-faced challenges in evaluating language models, including the difficulty of assessing the correctness of natural language responses, challenges in benchmark design, and the dependence upon implementation details that are often obscured or unreported (Section~\ref{sec:challenges}).
-We then discuss best practices we've identified to improve how to communicate results and improve evaluation rigor in the language modeling community, despite these challenges (Section~\ref{sec:best-practices}).
-Finally, we detail how we have used our learnings to inform the design of \evalharness~(Section~\ref{sec:eval-harness}).